Disability for Disorders Related to Low Immune Response

 Getting Disability Benefits for PBC (Primary Biliary Cirrhosis or Cholangitis)

-Only PBC with serious complications or limitations will qualify for Social Security disability benefits.
+If you have serious complications or limitations from PBC that keep you from working, you might qualify for Social Security disability benefits.

 Autoimmune Disorders Affecting the Skin